martinsumner/leveled/docs/ANTI_ENTROPY.md

 Anti-entropy in leveled is supported using the [leveled_tictac](https://github.com/martinsumner/leveled/blob/mas-tictac/src/leveled_tictac.erl) module.
 This module uses a less secure form of merkle trees that don't prevent information from leaking out, or make the tree tamper-proof, but allow for the trees to be built incrementally, and trees built incrementally to be merged.
 These Merkle trees we're calling Tic-Tac Trees after the [Tic-Tac language](https://en.wikipedia.org/wiki/Tic-tac) to fit in with Bookmaker-based naming conventions of leveled.
 The Tic-Tac language has been historically used on racecourses to communicate the state of the market between participants; although the more widespread use of mobile communications means that the use of Tic-Tac is petering out, and rather like Basho employees, there are now only three Tic-Tac practitioners left.

-The change from secure Merkle trees is simply to (use XOR? or XOR hashes), and not hashing/concatenation, for combining hashes, combined with using trees of fixed sizes, so that tree merging can also be managed through XOR operations.
+The first change from secure Merkle trees is simply to XOR together hashes to combine them, rather than re-hash a concatenation of keys and hashes.
+Combined with the use of trees of fixed sizes, this allows for tree merging to be managed through XOR operations.
 So a segment leaf is calculated from:

 ``hash(K1, H1) XOR hash(K2, H2) XOR ... hash(Kn, Hn)``